Compare ETS

 New Entrants’ Reserve (NER): The initial volume of the NER at the start of Phase 4 amounted to 331.3 million allowances.
 This included unallocated allowances from Phase 3 and 200 million allowances from the MSR.

-* Revised benchmark values for free allocation of emission allowances for 2021-2025.
+* Revised benchmark values for free allocation of emission allowances for 2021 to 2025.

 ** Includes revenues from Iceland, Liechtenstein, Norway, and Northern Ireland, as well as of the Innovation and Modernisation Funds funded by the EU ETS.